Friday, August 1, 2025

 Read-Alouds for August

-These books offer themes of curiosity, connection, family, and summer experiences, giving children opportunities to listen, imagine, and share.
+These books explore curiosity, connection, family, and summer experiences, giving children opportunities to listen, imagine, and share ideas:

-These themes invite conversation, reflection, vocabulary growth, and cultural understanding — all at a pace that feels natural and engaging for young learners.
+These stories invite conversation, reflection, vocabulary growth, and meaningful discussion — all at a pace that feels calm, engaging, and natural for young learners.

 Themes to Explore in August